-I stipulate that I have read and understand all the rules and regulations for the use of the Computer Lab at the Fairhope Public Library.
-By signing this application, I agree that the facility will be used in conformity with these rules and regulations.
-I agree to accept total responsibility for any property damage to the meeting room and its contents and to see that groups have proper adult supervision.
-It is hereby also understood that Library activities have priority for the use of the stated meeting rooms.
+I stipulate that I have read and understand all the rules Fairhope Public Library.
+By signing this application, I ag and regulations.
+I agree to accept total responsibility fo and to see that groups have proper adult supervision.
+I for the use of the stated meeting rooms. gree that the facility will be r any property damage to used in conformity with these rules the meeting room and its contents

 Initial: Date:

-COMPUTER LAB U JSAGE CANCELLATION POLICY
+COMPUTER LAB USA GE CANCELLATION PO LICY

 Fee must accompany the contract.
-The Library will provide confirmation or reservation within three (3) business days.
-The library reserves the right to cancel the reservation.
-All cancellations and/or date changes must be in writing and signed by the same person who signed the application and must be submitted no less than seven days prior to the event.
-Cancellation fee refunds will be made by check and delivered by mail.
-Seven day notice of cancellation is required for refund of fees.
+The Library will protect The library reserves the right to cancel the reservation. signed by the same person who signed the application event.
+Cancellation fee refunds will be made by check required for refund of fees.
+All cancellations and/or dand must be submitted no ate changes must be in writing and bless than seven days prior to the

-No modifications to the contract are allowed 7 days A/V equipment use. or less prior to the event.
-This includes additional requests for
+No modifications to the contract are allowed 7 days or A/V equipment use. less prior to the event.
+Thi s includes additional requests for

 Initial: Date:

-INDEMINITY AND I HOLD HARMLESS AGREEMENT
+INDEMINITY AND HO LD HARMLESS AGREEN IENT

-Fairhope Public Library, I hereby indemnify and hold Library Board of Trustees, the Library Director and to action that may arise from injury to me or third particularly and suffer property damage that is in any way cause.
-This indemnity and hold harmless agreement is given the Fairhope Public Library, the Library Board of Trustees. the Fairhope Public Library to use the Computer Lab of the d harmless the City of Fairhope, the Fairhope Public Library, the their agents, and staff from any and all claims and causes of es using the facilities at Fairhope Public Library who are injured ed by my use of the Computer Lab of the Fairhope Public Library. en to the Fairhope Public Library to protect the City of Fairhope, ustees, the Library Director and their agents, and staff from the s that may be caused either directly or indirectly by my use of the
+In consideration of the permission granted to me by the Fairhope Public Library, I hereby indemnify and hold has Library Board of Trustees, the Library Director and thei action that may arise from injury to me or third parties us and suffer property damage that is in any way caused I This indemnity and hold harmless agreement is given to the Fairhope Public Library, the Library Board of Truster cost of defense and claims for injuries and damages the Computer Lab. armless the City of Fairhor r agents, and staff from ar using the facilities at Fairho by my use of the Compute to the Fairhope Public Libra es, the Library Director ar be, the Fairhope Public Library, the my and all claims and causes of ope Public Library who are injured or Lab of the Fairhope Public Library. ary to protect the City of Fairhope, and their agents, and staff from the

-I affirm that I am authorized to bind this organization n to this contract and hold harmless agreement.
+I affirm that I am authorized to bind this organization to this contract and hold har mless agreement.

 Signature: Date:

-Please note that submitting an application does not guarantee approval of use of the room.
+Please note that submitting an application does not gua arantee approval of use of the room.

-Library Use Only: \$ Fees Paid Check NoDate
+Library Use Only: \$ Fees Paid Check No Date

 Approved: Date: